markuszoeller/markuszoeller.github.io/posts/drafts/logrotate.rst

 Like described in the abstract before, almost every software supports a way to log its internal actions to log files.
-Mostly with different types of severities like `critical`, `error`, `warning`, `info` and `debug`.
+Mostly with different types of severities like *critical*, *error*, *warning*, *info* and *debug*.
-The most verbose one, `debug`, can sometimes create so many log entries in the designated logfile, that this file uses all of the available disk space of the host.
-We had this recently with the software `Zuul`, a project gating system developed for the OpenStack Project [1]_.
+The most verbose one, *debug*, can sometimes create so many log entries in the designated log file, that this file uses all of the available disk space of the host.
+We had this recently with the software *Zuul*, a project gating system developed for the OpenStack Project [1]_.
 In general, log rotation is recommended practice by the *OpenSCAP Security Guide* [2]_ and good background information is available at Rackspace [3]_.